 - Vehicle mechanics

-Our veterans made great sacrifices during their time of military service — they shouldn’t have to forfeit their golden years because of an asbestos-related illness.
+Our veterans made great sacrifices during their military service — they shouldn’t have to forfeit their golden years because of an asbestos-related illness.
 For this reason, Sokolove Law is proud to provide legal help to U.S. military veterans with mesothelioma.

-Seeking Benefits for Asbestos Exposure
+Secondhand Asbestos Exposure

-Asbestos lawsuits rose in the 1970s and ’80s, and the U.S. military stopped using the mineral as a result.
+Asbestos lawsuits rose in the 1970s and 1980s, and the U.S. military stopped using the mineral as a result.
 Still, active military members face risks to this day because asbestos from the past lingers behind in older military bases, buildings, equipment, ships, and vehicles.

 Qualifying veterans with mesothelioma can receive monetary benefits for:

-- At-home care and nursing
+- At-home caregivers and nursing

 - Burial and memorial services

-- Dependents and next of kin
+- Surviving spouses, dependents, and next of kin

 - Disability based on the level of impairment

 - Mesothelioma treatments at a specialized medical center

 By filing for benefits through the VA, veterans with mesothelioma are making a decision to seek better treatment options and monthly compensation that may help them prolong their lives.

 As of December 2022, the monthly payment for 100% VA disability claims is $3,621.95 for a single veteran.
 The amount is higher for veterans with families.